The Elements of Mid-Century Modern Design April 27 2017

 Unusual Shapes as Art

-During the mid-century modern era, it became common for designers to highlight asymmetrical shapes and more unusual angles in their designs.
-For instance, the steepled A-frame house gave way to flat roofs, or those with a very low angle offset from center.
+During the mid-century modern era, designers increasingly highlighted asymmetrical shapes and less common angles within their designs.
+A clear example is how the steepled A-frame house gave way to designs featuring flat roofs or roofs with a very low, offset angle.

 Adrian Pearsall was among the designers who created vintage furniture that highlighted these eye-catching angles.
 Geometric shapes were often featured on rugs, throw pillows and artwork.